 Even if you only have one or two choices in terms of cable providers in your area you will likely still be able to choose from among a couple of cheap cable TV plans.
 Here are a few of the most affordable options offered by major providers.
 Remember that introductory and promotional rates change frequently, so check with your local cable providers to find out their most current offerings.

-- Comcast XFINITY: The draw with Comcast Cable TV is their deeply discounted introductory rate.
+- Comcast XFINITY: The draw with Comcast's Cable TV packages is their deeply discounted introductory rate.
 At the time of this writing, you can get the Xfinity Digital Economy package for around $20 per month for the first 12 months.
-That's certainly cheap cable TV service considering you get 45+ channels, including popular choices like Food Network and CNN.
+That's certainly cheap cable TV service, considering you get 45+ channels, including popular choices like Food Network and CNN.
 There are two things to remember, however - Comcast charges a Broadcast TV Fee of up to $6.50 per month in some locations (and in fact, there is currently a class-action lawsuit filed over this fee).
 Additionally, if you don't cancel or renegotiate your terms at the end of the promotional period the price jumps to $40 a month.
 Comcast's lowest tier, Limited Basic, comes in at a regular rate of $25 per month.
+You can explore Comcast's channel lineup information here if you'd like to learn more.

 Ultimately your options for cheap cable service will be determined by your location, so don't forget to check availability in your area using our zip code checker tool.